 On the roof of the Centre Pompidou restaurant, is the luxurious George restaurant offering breathtaking views of Paris.

-19. Stravinsky fountain
+19. Stravinsky fountain is located next to it.

 Just outside the Centre Pompidou is the the Stravinsky fountain located in Place Stravinsky.
 It is also sometimes called the Fontaine des automates, and is certainly in keeping with the modern-art theme.